Celebrating Our People

 - Staff Awards: Outstanding staff members are recognized each fall.
 Excellence awards are given to a team, a new employee and individuals in the categories of leadership, professional achievement and customer service.

 - Teaching Awards: Each school within the College of Engineering has a nomination process based primarily on student input.
 Nominees are evaluated by the standing Awards Committee for the annual A. A. Potter Best Teacher in Engineering award.
-The committee also selects the College of Engineering's nominee for the annual university Murphy Outstanding Teaching Awards.
+The committee also selects the College of Engineering's nominee for the annual university Murphy Outstanding Teaching Award and Exceptional Early Career Teaching Award.

 - Faculty Scholars: University Faculty Scholars are select associate and full professors who have been in that rank for no more than five years and are on an accelerated path toward academic distinction.
 University Faculty Scholars receive additional funding to support their research.
 The University Faculty Scholar program was created at Purdue in 1998.